Sara1729/PCA-from-VCF-files/README.md

 <br>

-## 8) (Optional but Recommended) Outlier Identification and Removal
+## 8) Outlier Identification and Removal

 After performing PCA, a crucial step is to identify **outliers**—samples that are genetically distant from the main clusters.
 These samples could represent individuals of a different ancestry, sample contamination, or technical artifacts.
 Removing them is important as they can skew the principal components and affect downstream analyses.

 A first approach is to visually inspect a scatter plot of the first two principal components (PC1 vs. PC2).
-However, for a more robust and multidimensional identification, we can use the **Mahalanobis distance**.
+However, for a more robust and multidimensional identification, we can use the [Mahalanobis distance](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/mahalanobis).
 This metric measures the distance of each sample from the center of the data's distribution, taking into account the covariance between the principal components.
 This allows us to evaluate a sample based on multiple PCs simultaneously (e.g., the first 10), providing a more reliable method for outlier detection.

 ### Implementation with R